Sally Colwell

 It truly takes a skilled mechanical engineer to design a bike.
 So as far as the mechanics of PUBLIC bikes I have little involvement.
 I pipe in when it is time to decide on bike colors and accessories.
 Once the product is complete, I spend my time designing the marketing campaigns that shape our brand and ultimately sell our products.

-What defines good design for you and is there any designers or artists who has influenced you in a special way?
+is there any designers or artists who has influenced you in a special way?

 Good design makes life easy.
 Ray & Charles Eames continue to inspire my work and philosophy.